Estimated student budget for Summer 2024

 CITC Alumni Scholarship

-A small amount of Alumni Scholarships will be awarded to CITC participants based on financial need and review of financial aid record.
+A small amount of Alumni Scholarships will be awarded to CITC participants based on financial need and review of financial aid records.
 There is no application process.
 If you qualify, scholarships will automatically apply towards your housing cost at the UC Washington Center only.

 Here are some ways students have paid for their summer in D.C.